Peter Harle JP

 The 2021 Elections:

-The Current Term of Council;
+The Current Term of Council; 2021-2024

-For the current term, 2021 to 2023, the makeup is a Liberal Mayor (Ned Mannoun), 4 Liberal and 4 Labor Councillors and 2 Independents, (1 LCIT and 1 Independent that resigned from LCIT after the 1st Council Meeting in February 2022, although elected under the LCIT banner).
+For the current term, 2021 to 2024, the makeup is a Liberal Mayor (Ned Mannoun), 4 Liberal and 4 Labor Councillors and 2 Independents, (1 LCIT and 1 Independent that resigned from LCIT after the 1st Council Meeting in February 2022, although elected under the LCIT banner).

 Community Feedback:

-Community feedback is at an all-time negative low due to lack of maintenance such as repairing roads, cutting grass, removing illegal dumping and the overall untidy appearance of the Liverpool Local Government Area (LGA).
-Add to that the Special Rate Variation increase of 1% on top of the 1% allowed by the State Government (IPART), and (most) Councillors including the Mayor voting for a 10.5% superannuation contribution which is effectively an increase in Councillors allowance paid for by ratepayers.
-I opposed that Motion and suggested that it be taken out of Councillors current allowance, not added to it, sadly I was outvoted 10-1.
+In 2020-21, Council added a Special Rate Variation increase of 1% on top of the 1% allowed by the State Government (IPART).
+In added (most) Councillors including the Mayor voted for a superannuation contribution which effectively increased Councillors allowance, paid for by ratepayers, by 10.5%.
+I opposed that Motion and suggested that the superannuation contribution be taken out of Councillors current allowance, not added to it, I was outvoted 10-1.

-The only possible controversial issue at present is the construction of Liverpool Civic Place and its loans repayment schedule which was approved prior to the impact of Covid 19.
 Unfortunately, no-one could foresee the financial implications of Covid 19.
-However, steps were and are being taken to ensure that the project remains viable and at no cost to ratepayers and Council services.
+However, remedial action was taken to ensure that the project remained viable and at no cost to ratepayers and Council services.

-Note: the project and its financial viability was approved by several Independent as well Government Auditors and Councils’ Audit Risk Improvement Committee (ARIC).
+Note: the project and its financial viability was approved by several Independent as well as the Government Auditors and Councils’ Audit Risk Improvement Committee (ARIC).
 That committee is made up of 3 Independent Industry representatives skilled in Council risk assessment and finances.

-Once completed, Liverpool Civic Place will be the single largest iconic change in the Liverpool Central Business District (CBD) and add outstanding facilities to the Liverpool Community, and all at no significant cost to the ratepayers.
+Now completed, Liverpool Civic Place will be the single largest iconic change in the Liverpool Central Business District (CBD) and add outstanding facilities to the Liverpool Community, and all at no significant cost to the ratepayers.

 The overall loan is expected to be paid back over 20-years from revenue obtained by leasing Council owned commercial space both within and external to Liverpool Civic Place.
 For the next 20 years Liverpool Civic Place will add billions of dollars in value to the CBD.